dojo/framework/src/stores/README.md

 Optimistic updating can be used to build a responsive UI despite interactions that might take some time to respond, for example saving to a remote resource.

-In the case of adding a todo item for instance, with optimistic updating we can immediately add the todo before we even make a request to the server and avoid having an unnatural waiting period or loading indicator.
+In the case of adding a todo item for instance, with optimistic updating, we can immediately add the todo before we even make a request to the server and avoid having an unnatural waiting period or loading indicator.
 When the server responds we can then reconcile the outcome based on whether it is successful or not.

-In the success scenario, we might need to update the added Todo item with an id that was provided in the response from the server, and change the color of the Todo item to green to indicate it was successfully saved.
+In the success scenario, we might need to update the added Todo item with an id that was provided in the response from the server and change the color of the Todo item to green to indicate it was successfully saved.

-In the error scenario, it might be that we want to show a notification to say the request failed, and turn the Todo item red, with a "retry" button.
+In the error scenario, it might be that we want to show a notification to say the request failed and turn the Todo item red, with a "retry" button.
 It's even possible to revert/undo the adding of the Todo item or anything else that happened in the process.

 ```ts
 const handleAddTodoErrorProcess = createProcess('error', [ () => [ add(path('failed'), true) ]; ]);